 unable to get up in the morning

-a convert to Catholicism
+a convert to some enthusiastic religion or other

-so I have had to give it some thought.
-My wife will not be retiring for a year or two, and likes to assure me that a lot of my time will be taken up with cleaning, changing bed-linen, dealing with laundry, planning meals, sorting out the garden, going to the supermarket, cooking dinner, loading and emptying the dishwasher and so on.
+so I have had to give the thing some thought.
+My partner will not be retiring for a year or two, and likes to assure me that a lot of my time will be taken up with cleaning, changing bed-linen, dealing with laundry, planning meals, sorting out the garden, going to the supermarket, cooking dinner, loading and emptying the dishwasher and so on.
 She also thinks it would be good for me to have an allotment and to spend more time with the grandchildren.

-So I have decided to write a blog.
+In the light of this, I have decided to write a blog.